 - Team Rocket Wins: One of only three shorts where Elmer gets the last laugh on Bugs.

-- Tempting Fate: Lampshaded by Bugs.Bugs: So, I'm me again.
+- Tempting Fate: Lampshaded by Bugs.Bugs: So, I'm me again, eh?
+What a novel idea.
 You sure you wouldn't want to turn me into a grasshopper or somethin'?

 - Tranquil Fury: Bugs attempts to remain composed and snarks and passive-aggressively sneers at the animator in contrast to Daffy's hissy fits in Duck Amuck.
 There are times, however, where even he struggles to keep a level head.